UTSA-CS-3443/LifeSync/README.md

 - Dylan Fernandez - layout designer
 - Brandon Barnes - tester and documentor

-## Instructions for Running the Application
+## Instructions for Running the Application (Non-intuitive stuff)
+The application will open directly to a page simulating the week.
+It will include Tasks, Notes and Events (roughly 3-5 for each).
+To add a new Activity, click on the middle-bottom button.
+It will open a page where you can add a new Activity.
+Each Activity is added by type; Notes, Tasks and Events.

 ### Requirements
 - Android Studio